statwangz/HSS/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of HSS is to estimate heritability only using summary statistics data.
+The R package `HSS` implements two methods `LD score regression` and `XPASS` to estimate heritability only using summary statistics data.

 ## Installation